 Some Credit Suisse bullion bars have the same information on the back as on the front.
 The Liberty bars are an exception as they bear the likeness of the Statue of Liberty on their reverse side.
 Other gold bars display several small boxes with the CREDIT SUISSE name in a diagonal pattern on the reverse of the bars.

 All Credit Suisse silver bullion bars are produced out of 99.9% fine silver.
 The bars are manufactured at the Valcambi Suisse refinery in a wide variety of sizes such as 250 gram, 500 gram, 1 oz, 10 oz and 1 kg.
 However, Credit Suisse silver bars are quite a bit more difficult to find than silver bars of other producers.
 They are most commonly found on the secondary market.
 The design of the silver bars is identical to that of the gold bars and the Credit Suisse logo, assayer's stamp, serial number, purity and weight information appears on the bars in the same way as on the gold bars.
 A diagonal pattern of multiple boxes with the Credit Suisse logo appears on the reverse side of the bars.
 Credit Suisse Silver is eligible for inclusion in a Precious Metals IRA.

-Credit Suisse Platinum Bars are 99.95% pure.
-The Valcambi Suisse refinery produces the bars at its facility in Switzerland.
-The bars are available in the sizes of 1 gram, 2 gram, 5 gram, 1 oz and 10 oz and come encased in tamper-evident packaging with an assay card.
-Platinum bars by Credit Suisse are more commonly available than the silver bars mentioned above.
+All Credit Suisse platinum bars are fully backed by the Credit Suisse Bank of Switzerland.
+The bars are minted at the Valcambi Suisse refinery in Switzerland.
+That can be clearly seen on the front side of the bars which bear Valcambi's official assayer's stamp "CHI ESSAYEUR FONDEUR".
+The bars are 99.95% pure like all platinum bullion bars and available in the sizes of 1 gram, 2 gram, 5 gram, 1 oz and 10 oz.
+Tamper-evident packaging encases all bars and an assay card is included in the packaging.
 The front side of the bars displays the Credit Suisse logo, assayer's stamp, serial number, purity and weight information in the same layout as the gold and silver bars.
-The reverse of the smaller Credit Suisse platinum bars shows America's Statue of Liberty whereas larger bars display the diagonal pattern of Credit Suisse logos.
+The reverse of the smaller Credit Suisse platinum bullion bars shows America's Statue of Liberty whereas larger bars display a diagonal pattern of Credit Suisse logos.
 Precious Metals IRA's are allowed to include the bars.